What is the survey?

 - Survey responses from fee-for-service students from community education providers were excluded from reporting and the summary publication was renamed to Government-funded student outcomes.
 Data have been backdated to 2006.

-- The survey expanded to include graduates from private training providers who either paid for their training themselves or whose employer paid for the training.
+- The survey expanded to include graduates from private and community education providers who either paid for their training themselves or whose employer paid for the training.
 Previously, only students who received government funding were included in the survey.

 - The questionnaire was revised to a shorter, more user friendly version that can be used on mobile devices.
 This questionnaire was implemented in 2016 for all students (TAFE, universities/ other government providers, private training providers and community education providers).